Nirvikalpa108/Amina-CV/README.md

 ## Summary
 Amina started her coding journey in October 2018 as she wanted to learn something new whilst on maternity leave.
 She discovered a love for web development and a particular interest in the backend.
 She loves logical reasoning, solving problems and self taught learning.
 She is a proud open source warrier, who would like to kiss the feet of all GitHub employees.
 She is primarily a remote worker and aims to become a fully fledged backend engineer.

-Prior to finding her passion for problem solving through code, Amina worked on trying to make life better for the average person in Sub Saharan Africa through finance.
-She invested in everything from billion dollar private equity funds to seed funds for startups.
+Prior to finding her passion for problem solving through code, Amina tried to make life better for the average person in Sub Saharan Africa through finance.
+She worked with teams investing in everything from billion dollar private equity funds to tech startups.

 ## Coding
 **Languages & Tools**